 Step 3.
 Lastly, inside the Command Prompt, type sfc /scannow and hit Enter.

 Now, wait for the scan to finish, then restart your computer.
-Use it for a couple of minutes and observe if the blue screen of death error message is still occurring on your computer.
+Use it for a few minutes and observe if the blue screen of death error message is still occurring on your computer.

 Method 4: Check for Windows Updates

-Another reason for a blue screen of death on your computer is that the current version of Windows has a bug which causes it to slow down and run into an error.
-Windows can already be aware of this issue and might roll out an update soon to address the issue.
+Another reason for a blue screen of death on your computer is that the current version of Windows has a bug that causes it to slow down and run into an error.
+Windows is already aware of this issue and might roll out an update soon to address the issue.

 To fix this, you can try checking Windows for an update once in a while to see if they would address the issue.

 Step 1.
-On your computer, press on the Windows Key to open the Start Menu.
+On your computer, press the Windows Key to open the Start Menu.